Red Alert (Panic Button)

 The real value of the Red Alert is the response the Monitoring Center can provide on the lone worker’s behalf.
 The operator’s emergency training is key to understanding what is happening to the worker and ensuring the best possible outcome for that individual through a robust escalation process.

-This is facilitated by the Red Alert live 1-way audio call and supported by the context of any previous Check-Ins (a non-alarm 20 sec. message detailing user's location and situation detail left through the device) and Geolocation data communicated from the device to the Monitoring Center (only available to the Operator during a live Red Alert alarm).
+This is facilitated by the Red Alert live 1-way audio call and supported by the context of any previous Check-Ins (a non-alarm 20 sec. message detailing the user's location and situation detail left through the device) and Geolocation data communicated from the device to the Monitoring Center (only available to the Operator during a live Red Alert alarm).

 When should I open a Red Alert?